chamaka0909/Library_Management_System_2020/README.md

 # Library_Management_System_2020

-◾ This project is developed for assignment purposes in our university.

-◾ This system was developed by using HTML, CSS, JavaScript, Php, and SQL.

-◾ This library management system is software that is designed to manage all the functions of a library.

-◾ It helps librarians to maintain the database of new books and the books that are borrowed by members along with their due dates.

-◾ This system completely automates all your library's activities.
+This system has been developed for assignment purposes in our university the second-year second semester and I  scored an 'A' Grade for this “ITP” module assignment.
+This system can manage all the functions related to the Tutoring Management  System.
+I engaged in the below areas in this project.

+◾  I  worked as a team leader in this project.

+◾  I develop the Financial Management part in this system.

+◾  I mainly used Laravel Framework and Bootstrap in this system.

+◾  I applied all the crud operations and other new features in this system.

+◾ I implemented the email service and report generating (PDF format) part in this system.